 If you haven’t read some of the posts of our members in the Listed Community, you owe it to yourself to have a read.
 Not just the #100Days challengers, but also the Listed members who write as a means to express themselves, whenever inspiration strikes.

 Writing on Listed is like speaking to yourself, and it can be quite strange at first.
 There are no comment boards, there are no likes, and there's no way to know if anyone is reading your posts.
-This is by design, and will likely never change.
+This is by design, and is unlikely to change.
 The world is chock-full of content designed to please other people.
 Listed instead focuses on you.
 It's a sort of self-therapy.
 And authors on the platform love it.

 To help encourage free expression, we want to answer a few questions you may have: